2007 Peru earthquake: Tsunami warnings

 A tsunami warning was issued for Peru, Ecuador, Chile, Colombia and even as far as Hawaii following the earthquakes, but was later cancelled.
 Some areas of the port city of Callao were evacuated.
 Tsunami warnings were also made for Panama and Costa Rica, and a tsunami watch was posted for Nicaragua, Guatemala, El Salvador, Mexico and Honduras.
 All alerts were cancelled after a 25 cm wave came ashore.
 A tsunami did occur on the Peruvian coast.
 It flooded part of Lima's Costa Verde highway, and much of Pisco's shore.
 It has been reported that the tsunami reached as high as 5 m in the zone of Lagunillas in Pisco neighbourhood's town Paracas, with a maximum height of 10.05 m in Yumaque.
-The fishing village of Lagunilla completely destroyed by the tsunami resulting in 3 deaths out of 7 inhabitants, while survivors reported no significant earthquake damage.
+The fishing village of Lagunilla was completely destroyed by the tsunami, resulting in 3 deaths out of 7 inhabitants; however, survivors reported no significant earthquake damage.

 The Japan Meteorological Agency issued a tsunami warning, projecting that waves higher than 20 cm could reach Japan's northern island, Hokkaidō, on Thursday, August 16, around 19:00 UTC (Friday, 04:00 JST).